Vegan lemon curd layer cake – easy, fluffy vegan lemon cake layered with vegan lemon curd and vegan lemon buttercream, perfect for any occasion!

-I’ve been meaning to do some dabbling in vegan baking for a while now; veganism is becoming increasingly popular and while I myself am not vegan (vegetarian does me just fine and I would struggle to give up cheese), I do know several vegans and am attempting to cut down on dairy so it only seems fair to have a few vegan versions of bakes up my sleeve.
+I’ve been meaning to do some dabbling in vegan baking for a while now; veganism is becoming increasingly popular and while I myself am not vegan (I’ve been vegetarian my whole life), I do know several vegans and am attempting to cut down on dairy myself so it only seems fair to have a few vegan versions of bakes up my sleeve.

 The cakes are very fluffy and moist; a little delicate to handle so be careful when trimming and stacking them, but very tasty.
 They contain a bit of golden syrup which helps to bind them in place of the egg; you can taste it in the baked cake which I really like (I love golden syrup), but if you are less keen then I think that you could use maple or corn syrup (or honey if you aren’t making this cake for vegans) in it’s place.
 I baked my cakes in three 15cm/6in tins but you can also use two 20cm/8in ones instead.